hobart-hackerspace/wiki-obsidian/The Docker Server running our Wiki.md

 ~~~

 ### Reverse proxy
 `Nginx` is used to provide a reverse proxy service.
-A longer-term aspiration is to use it to provide authenticated access from ourside our local network.
+A longer-term aspiration is to use it to provide authenticated access from outside our local network.

 `Nginx` was installed with: `sudo apt install nginx`
 and an appropriate config file created in `/etc/nginx/sites-available/wiki.conf`, containing: